 “Teaching and learning happen within cultural, political, and social circumstances.
 As much as we want to deny it, we all have biases based on our life experiences.
 Each of us — teachers and students alike — enter classrooms from different perspectives and points of view” – Common Sense Media

-- How Much Screen Time is OK for my kid(s)? – Common Sense explores questions by age.
+- How Much Screen Time is OK for my kid(s)? – Common Sense Education

-- Technology Addiction – Is Internet Addiction Real? – Common Sense explores questions by age.
+- Technology Addiction – Is Internet Addiction Real? – Common Sense Education

-- Technology Addiction: Concern, Controversy and Finding Balance – Common Sense (Research Brief)
+- Technology Addiction: Concern, Controversy and Finding Balance – Common Sense Education (Executive Summary)

 Recursos en Español